binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

        }
     }

-top ,As you can see, there is a lot more work on the server side than the client side.
+As you can see, there is a lot more work on the server side than the client side.

 ##### Example in JavaScript and NodeJS {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-example-in-javascript-and-nodejs}